po1sigala/live/02-Lesson-Plans/Weekday/03-Week-JavaScript/README.md

 ## Career Connection

-Remind students that related Career Services material can be found in their [supplemental folder](../../../01-Class-Content/03-JavaScript/04-Career-Connection/README.md).
+Remind students that related Career Services material can be found in their [Career Connection folder](../../../01-Class-Content/03-JavaScript/04-Career-Connection/README.md).

 If you'd like more information on Career Services, visit the [Career Services resources page](http://bit.ly/CodingCS).